 와 추운것과 소화불량이 결국 혈류가 어디로 가는쪼과 연관이 있군요 ^^ 님께서 이렇게 요약이 잘 된 기사를 공유해주셔서 원리를 배우게 됩니다 ~ㅎㅎ 하루님✌ 감사해요 ^^

-On the 27th, a sudden heavy snowfall occurred in the central and southern inland areas, causing the morning temperature to drop by 7 to 10 degrees compared to the previous day.
-Strong winds made the perceived temperature even lower.
-The body, unaccustomed to such temperature changes, sends signals.
-It is indigestion.
-This change appears in many people.
-The Health Insurance Review & Assessment Service compared and analyzed the number of patients treated for 'functional dyspepsia' over five years from 2014 to 2018, and found that from December to February, the number of patients was 10.4% higher than from March to November.
+On the 27th, a sudden heavy snowfall hit the central and southern inland regions, causing morning temperatures to drop by 7 to 10 degrees Celsius compared to the previous day.
+Strong winds made the temperature feel even colder.
+The body, unable to adapt to the temperature change, is sending a signal: indigestion.
+This is a condition affecting many people.
+The Health Insurance Review & Assessment Service compared and analyzed the number of patients treated for "functional dyspepsia" between 2014 and 2018, and found that the number of patients in December to February was 10.4% higher than in March to November.

-When the weather is cold, gastrointestinal function temporarily declines.
-Digestive function is regulated by the autonomic nervous system of our body, which is particularly sensitive to temperature changes.
-When the perceived temperature drops, the sympathetic nervous system, which activates to raise body temperature, becomes active, causing blood flow to be directed toward the muscles that generate heat.
-As a result, blood flow to the stomach decreases, leading to reduced activity of the stomach.
-The parasympathetic nervous system, which promotes digestion, becomes inactive, resulting in decreased secretion of digestive enzymes.
-If the stomach is filled with food, indigestion can be triggered.
-Additionally, intestinal peristalsis decreases, which can lead to constipation.
+Cold weather temporarily slows down gastrointestinal function.
+Digestive function is controlled by the body's autonomic nervous system, which is particularly sensitive to temperature changes.
+When the perceived temperature drops, the sympathetic nervous system, which stimulates the body's immune system, is activated to raise body temperature, diverting blood flow to the heat-generating muscles.
+This reduces blood flow to the stomach, reducing gastric activity.
+The parasympathetic nervous system, which promotes digestion, is also deactivated, reducing the secretion of digestive enzymes.
+A stomach full of food can cause indigestion.
+Intestinal peristalsis also decreases, leading to constipation.

-Reduced physical activity due to cold weather also affects indigestion.
-People who take a walk after a meal may experience decreased digestion ability if they sit or lie down immediately due to the cold.
-Light movement stimulates the intestines and aids digestion.
-In a study involving adults experiencing abdominal bloating, it was found that walking for 10 to 15 minutes after a meal reduced gastrointestinal issues such as intestinal gas and belching.
+Reduced physical activity due to the cold also contributes to indigestion.
+Even those who take walks after meals may find their digestion impaired if they sit or lie down immediately due to the cold.
+This is because light movement stimulates the intestines and aids digestion.
+In fact, a study of adults experiencing abdominal bloating found that walking for 10 to 15 minutes after a meal reduced gastrointestinal problems like intestinal gas and belching.

-If you are particularly prone to indigestion during winter, you should wear thermal underwear and cover your neck and head with scarves and hats to keep warm when going outside.
-After coming indoors from outside, it is better to naturally raise your body temperature rather than immediately warming up by a heater.
-If it is too cold to go out after a meal, simple stationary walking can help alleviate indigestion symptoms.
-High-fat foods, dairy products, wheat-based foods, coffee, and alcohol can worsen indigestion and should be avoided.
+If you're prone to indigestion, especially in the winter, wear long underwear and wrap yourself with a scarf or hat to keep warm when going outside.
+After coming indoors from the outdoors, it's better to raise your body temperature naturally rather than immediately warming yourself up by a heater.
+If it's too cold to go out after a meal, simply walking in place can help alleviate indigestion.
+Avoid high-fat foods, dairy products, flour-based foods, coffee, and alcohol, as these can worsen indigestion.

-Meanwhile, pay attention to keeping warm and avoid exposure to extreme temperature differences indoors and outdoors.
-If indigestion persists continuously, check for accompanying symptoms such as weight loss, and it is safest to receive an accurate diagnosis from a gastroenterologist.
+Meanwhile, if indigestion persists despite being careful about keeping warm and avoiding exposure to extreme temperature differences indoors and outdoors, it is safe to check for accompanying symptoms such as weight loss and receive an accurate diagnosis from a gastroenterologist.

 ===========